Ai Ishigaki

 “I never saw myself as a lifelong musician.
 Music was simply the language I used to communicate who I was at the time.”

 In the 2010s, Ishigaki also pursued his own band projects, including ROCKSTEADY and Derailers (DRLS).
 While both were short-lived, he expressed regret over not asserting himself more creatively, especially in ROCKSTEADY, and a desire for more live performances with MUNEHIRO and DRLS.

-In 2021, Ishigaki officially announced his retirement from music, choosing to step away while still at the peak of his expressive power.
+In 2021, Ishigaki officially announced his retirement from music, choosing to step away while still successful in his career.

-“There’s a concept in Noh theater—‘The Flower of the Moment.’
-To bloom and step back at your most beautiful… I believe that’s true artistic expression.”